 As with any major surgery, liposuction carries risks, such as bleeding and a reaction to anesthesia.
 Possible complications specific to liposuction include:

 - Contour irregularities.
-Your skin might appear bumpy, wavy or withered due to uneven fat removal, poor skin elasticity and unusual healing.
-These changes might be permanent.
-Damage beneath the skin from the thin tube (cannula) that's used during liposuction might give the skin a permanent spotted appearance.
+Your skin may appear bumpy, wavy or withered due to uneven fat removal, poor skin elasticity and unusual healing.
+These changes may be permanent.
+Damage beneath the skin from the thin tube (cannula) that's used during liposuction may give the skin a permanent spotted appearance.

 - Fluid accumulation.
 Temporary pockets of fluid (seromas) can form under the skin.
-This fluid might need to be drained with a needle.
+This fluid may need to be drained with a needle.

 - Numbness.
-You might feel temporary or permanent numbness in the affected area.
+You may feel temporary or permanent numbness in the affected area.
 Temporary nerve irritation also is possible.

 - Infection.
 Skin infections are rare but possible.
-A severe skin infection might be life-threatening.
+A severe skin infection may be life-threatening.

 - Internal puncture.
-Rarely, a cannula that penetrates too deeply might puncture an internal organ.
-This might require emergency surgical repair.
+Rarely, a cannula that penetrates too deeply may puncture an internal organ.
+This may require emergency surgical repair.

 - Fat embolism.
-Pieces of loosened fat might break away and become trapped in a blood vessel and gather in the lungs or travel to the brain.
+Pieces of loosened fat may break away and become trapped in a blood vessel and gather in the lungs or travel to the brain.
 A fat embolism is a medical emergency.

 - Kidney and heart problems.
-Shifts in fluid levels as fluids are being injected and suctioned out can cause potentially life-threatening kidney and heart problems.
+Shifts in fluid levels as fluids are being injected and suctioned out can cause potentially life-threatening kidney, heart and lung problems.

 The risk of complications increases if the surgeon is working on larger surfaces of your body or doing multiple procedures during the same operation.
 Talk to your surgeon about how these risks apply to you.

 How you prepare

 Before the procedure, discuss with your surgeon what to expect from the surgery.
 Your surgeon will review your medical history, and ask about any medical conditions you may have and any medications, supplements or herbs you may be taking.

-Your surgeon will recommend that you stop taking certain medications, such as blood thinners or NSAIDs, at least two weeks prior to surgery.
+Your surgeon will recommend that you stop taking certain medications, such as blood thinners or NSAIDs, at least three weeks prior to surgery.
 You may also need to get certain lab tests before your procedure.